Staon/otest2/docs/_examples/quick-start.md

 loop, user may write his very own main function suiting his needs.
 Then this step is skipped.

-Finally, the _libotest2_ must linked.
+Finally, the _libotest2_ must be linked.
 After successful compilation

 {% highlight console %}
 $ mkdir build